tlappas/Yelp-Ratings/README.md

 - Data: Samples data for testing and ingestion functions.
 - Notebooks: Jupyter notebooks for text processing and exploratory data analysis.
 - SRC: Source Code.

+PLEASE GOT TO Notebooks -> Final Presentation.ipynb to see our the team's live demo.